dragonfly-ai/slash/README.md

 ```

 &nbsp;&nbsp;&nbsp;Why `NArray[Double]` and not `Array[Double]`?
 Because vector relies on <a href="https://github.com/dragonfly-ai/narr">NArr</a>, JavaScript environments store vector data as: `Float64Array` while JVM and Native environments rely on: `Array[Double]`.
 This ensures that whichever compilation target you choose, Vector will always reduce to the native array type with the highest available performance.

+&nbsp;&nbsp;&nbsp;For a more detailed explanation of the design decisions that have shaped this library, see the <a href="https://dragonfly-ai.github.io/vector/">design notes.</a>

 <h3 id="vectormath">More Vector Math Syntax:</h3>